Relations with the European Union

-January 2001: Beginning of institutionalised relations between NATO and the EU with the establishment of joint meetings, including at the level of foreign ministers and ambassadors.
+January 2001: Beginning of institutionalised relations between NATO and the EU with the establishment of joint meetings, including at the level of Foreign Ministers and ambassadors.
 Exchange of letters between the NATO Secretary General and the EU Presidency on the scope of cooperation and modalities for consultation.

-May 2001: First formal NATO-EU meeting at the level of foreign ministers in Budapest.
+May 2001: First formal NATO-EU meeting at the level of Foreign Ministers in Budapest.
 The NATO Secretary General and the EU Presidency issue a joint statement on the Western Balkans.

-November 2002: At the Prague Summit, NATO members declare their readiness to give the EU access to NATO assets and capabilities for operations in which the Alliance is not engaged militarily.
+November 2002: At the 2002 NATO Summit in Prague, NATO members declare their readiness to give the EU access to NATO assets and capabilities for operations in which the Alliance is not engaged militarily.

-December 2002: EU-NATO Declaration on ESDP.
+December 2002: The EU-NATO Declaration on ESDP is issued.